LyonKhang/ONWaRDFront/README.md

 ## _WorkLoad_

-The following Workload  were used in Visual Studio 2022 installer <br/>
+The following Workload  was used in Visual Studio 2022 installer <br/>
 +  Android SDK platform
 + .NET Multi-platform App UI development<br/>

 ## _Requirements_
-**You need Visual Studio 2022 before doing other step** Follow the step for **Visual Studio 2022** from [Microsoft's website](https://visualstudio.microsoft.com/downloads/)
+**You need Visual Studio 2022 before doing other steps and updates to the current version** Follow the step for **Visual Studio 2022** from [Microsoft's website](https://visualstudio.microsoft.com/downloads/)

 1.Having Microsoft .NET Maui Framework for the Front end. <br/>
   Follow the step for **Microsoft .NET Maui** from [Microsoft's website](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=vswin)

 2.Having Android SDK platform  by Xamarin.
 Follow the step in [Microsoft's website](https://learn.microsoft.com/en-us/xamarin/android/get-started/installation/android-sdk?tabs=windows).

+## _NuGet(Optional)_
+**Addtional Nuget packages can be found on Project task Bar label as "Manage NuGet Packages".
+You can dowload it right on Visual Studio or visit the follwing website for guide.**

+1. Having Microsoft.Maui.Controls(8.0.20) a cross-platform framework for C# ,XAML, and runs such as Android, iOS, macOS, Tizen, and Windows from a single shared codebase.[nuget.org's website](https://www.nuget.org/packages/Microsoft.Maui.Controls/8.0.20?_src=template) <br>

+2.Having Microsoft.Maui.Controls.Compatibility(8.0.20) a APIs and views that allow for easier migration from Xamarin.Forms.[nuget.org's website](https://www.nuget.org/packages/Microsoft.Maui.Controls.Compatibility/8.0.20?_src=template) <br>

 ## _Installation_